 The Bluegrass State is the birthplace of both Abraham Lincoln and Jefferson Davis, home to Fort Knox and the Kentucky Derby, and headquarters of the Louisville Slugger.

-The Kentucky Derby Museum site has a kid's section with a great reading list, and you can download a free Abraham Lincoln lapbook here.
+The Kentucky Derby Museum site has a kid's section with a great reading list, and we found a download of a free Abraham Lincoln lapbook here.

-I lucked out and found this book in brand new condition at the thrift store, but it is also available here.
+I lucked out and found the book, Student History Notebook of America in brand new condition at the thrift store, but it is also available here.
 If you want an all-in-one place to keep up with state studies, this is very thorough and user-friendly, with maps, timelines, journal pages, and more.
 The only drawback to this format over a looseleaf notebook is that you can't cut and paste too many items in this one because of the binding, but you could take it to a print shop and have the binding sliced off and holes punched.

-You can request tourism brochures which most states will mail you for free by doing a search for the department of tourism or chamber of commerce for the state you are studying.
+We have requested tourism brochures, which most states will mail you for free by doing a search for the department of tourism or chamber of commerce for the states we are studying.
 These make great cut-and-paste additions to the notebooking pages.
 My kids enjoy drawing the state flower, bird, and flag themselves most of the time, but the cut-outs are a nice time-saver when the artistic muse is on vacation.